HannahCurrivan/PhysicsProjectileDrag/README.md

 import numpy as np
 import matplotlib.pyplot as plt
 ```
-## First lets make the layout of the GUI:
+## First let's make the layout of the GUI:

 First, we select the colour of the GUI, in this case, it is ```sg.theme('DarkBlue14')```.

-Then followed by the layout if the GUI, in this case, we are using both text and input text.
+Then followed by the layout of the GUI, in this case, we are using both text and input text.

 ```
 tab1_layout = [